KidPiano/LeetCode/Problems/0207_Course-Schedule/ExplanationBackup.md

 1. Store the graph as an [adjacency list](){:target="_blank"} (each prerequisite pair is a directed edge).
 This will improve runtime.
 2. Use a modified version of [DFS](){:target="_blank"} to determine if the graph is acyclic.
   - If we encounter a gray vertex during DFS, we have found a back edge and the graph contains a cycle (return false)
-  - If we do not encounter a gray vertex during DFS, the graph has no cycles (return true)
+  - If we do not encounter any gray vertices during DFS, the graph has no cycles (return true)

 Below, I have highlighted the changes we need to make to DFS to determine if a graph is acyclic: